makrai/notes/su2103-whitening-sentence.md

     regularizing the word embedding matrix
-  * BERT-flow (Li+ 2020): transform the BERT sentence embedding distribution into a smooth and isotropic Gaussian distribution through normalizing flow (Dinh+ 2014), which is an invertible function parameterized by neural netwrk
+  * BERT-flow (Li+ 2020): transform the BERT sentence embedding distribution into a smooth and isotropic Gaussian distribution through normalizing flow (Dinh+ 2014), which is an invertible function parameterized by neu network
-* we find that a simple and effective post-processing technique – whitening – is capable enough of tackling the anisotropic problem of sentence embeddings (Reimers and Gurevych, 2019).
+* we find that a simple and effective post-processing technique, whitening, is capable enough of tackling the anisotropic problem of sentence embeddings (Reimers and Gurevych, 2019).
 Specifically, we transform the
   * mean value of the sentence vectors to 0 and the